 Make sure your contacts know you’re interested in an apprenticeship, and what type of training you’re interested in.
 Maybe you could use social media to spread the word.

 Visit careers events, job fairs, recruitment events and industry awareness days.
 Look out for posters and social media posts advertising these events and make every effort to go along.
 Get networking; you could make some useful contacts.

 Scottish Apprenticeship Week is an annual event organised by Skills Development Scotland (SDS).
 During the week many colleges, training providers, employers and Jobcentres hold special apprenticeship events.
 These are an ideal way to get information about apprenticeships.
 Events will usually be advertised in the press, schools, colleges and libraries.

 Contacting local companies and organisations directly - on the off-chance that they are interested in taking on an apprentice – is crucial.
 First, you will need to do some research.

 Get online and find out about local businesses.
 You’ll find local firms through Yell.com, the UK local business search engine.

 Look out for other ‘business directory’ websites, including those listing specific types of businesses.
 For example, the ‘Find a Licensed Plumber’ page on the SNIPEF website is useful in tracking down local plumbing companies (see below).

 Most large employers now recruit their apprentices online, through their own websites.
-Typically, this will include companies and organisations such as: BAE, British Gas, BT, Greggs, NHS Scotland, First Scotrail, Sainsbury's, Scottish Water, Scottish Power and Rolls-Royce.
+Typically, this will include companies and organisations such as: BAE, British Gas, BT, Network Rail, NHS Scotland, First Scotrail, Sainsbury's, Scottish Water, Scottish Power and SSE.
 Try searching for the company by name and add ‘apprenticeships’ to your search.